romantech/openai-fine-tuning/README.md

 ## Usage

 ### Step 1: Set OpenAI API Key Environment Variable
-Set your OpenAI API key as an environment variable named `API_KEY`.
+Define your OpenAI API key by setting an environment variable named `API_KEY`.
 ```bash
 export API_KEY=your-openai-api-key
 ```

 ### Step 2: Generate Sample Training Data
-- Run `npm run prepare`
+- Execute `npm run prepare`.
-- Use a prompt that can produce the expected output.
+- Use a prompt capable of generating the desired output.
-- For the best sample quality, using the GPT-4 model is recommended.
+- For optimal sample quality, it is recommended to use GPT-4.
 - OpenAI requires a minimum of `50` samples.
-- Sample data will be stored in `src/data/training-examples.json`.
+- The sample data will be stored in `src/data/training-examples.json`.

 ### Step 3: Generate System Message Formatting Data
-- Run `npm run transform`
+- Execute `npm run transform`.
-- Use a simplified prompt compared to before.
+- Use a more straightforward prompt than the previous step.
-- Results are stored in `src/data/training-data.jsonl`.
+- The results will be saved in `src/data/training-data.jsonl`.

 ### Step 4: Proceed with Fine-tuning
-- Run `npm run finetune`
+- Execute `npm run finetune`.
-- Once fine-tuning is complete, the model ID will be printed to the console.
+- Upon completion, the fine-tuned model ID will be displayed on the console.

 ### Step 5: Test the Fine-tuned Model
-- Run `npm run model`
+- Execute `npm run model`.
-- Test the model using a simplified prompt.
+- Test the model using a simplified version of the original prompt.